seng438-winter-2023/seng438-a4-JinsuKwak/seng438-a4-team_number.md

 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
+Mutatation testing is needed because it tells us the quality of our test suite and how good it is at catching bugs.

+Advantages of Mutation Testing

+Disadvantages of Mutation Testing

 # Explain your SELENUIM test case design process